ddmitov/perl-executing-browser/README.md

 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.
 * 100% of the browser screen area are dedicated to your HTML interface.
-* Usefull for both single-page or multiple-page applications with an option to start in fullscreen mode.
+* Usefull for both single-page or multi-page applications with an option to start in fullscreen mode.

 **Development goodies:**
 * PEB can interact with the built-in Perl 5 debugger.
 Any Perl script can be selected for debugging in an HTML graphical interface.
 The debugger output is displayed together with the syntax highlighted source code of the debugged script and it's modules.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.